Sam-Izdat/webui-editor-skeleton/README.md

 # What is it?

-It's a template for any kind of specialized code editor that needs a build step, a controls window and an output window.
+It's a UI template for any kind of specialized code editor that needs a build step, a controls window and an output window.
 It's built on [Sveltekit](https://svelte.dev/), [Skeleton UI toolkit](https://www.skeleton.dev/) and [Monaco Editor](https://microsoft.github.io/monaco-editor/).

 [You can preview it here.](https://sam-izdat.github.io/webui-editor-skeleton/)